-Prior to Council considering the amendment for adoption it is recommended that the proponent be required to enter into an agreement under Section 173 of the Planning and Environment Act 1987 to provide for the timely construction of a pedestrian path along the existing section of Thom Road (western side) and Tresize Court (southern side).
-This path will be constructed outside the proposed subdivision site, providing a missing link in the pedestrian network between the proposed subdivision and the town centre.
-The provision of this path will fulfill the net community benefit that is required to be provided by a proposed planning scheme amendment.
+Prior to Council considering the amendment for adoption it is recommended that the proponent be required to enter into an agreement under Section 173 of the Planning and Environment Act 1987 to provide for the timely construction of a pedestrian path along the existing section of Thom Road (western side) and Tresize Court (southern and western side) and road widening of the inside corner of the right-angle bend on Tresize Court.
+The path will be constructed outside the proposed subdivision site, providing a missing link in the pedestrian network between the proposed subdivision and the town centre and will fulfill the net community benefit that is required to be provided by a proposed planning scheme amendment.
+The widening of the bend on Tresize Court, also outside the proposed subdivision site, is required to ensure adequate road width to allow an 8.8 metre long Service Vehicle to pass a B99 car.